First Cannabis Cafe In U.S. Bows In West Hollywood On The Heels Of L.A.’s New Weed Museum Popup

 The provider also promised that their marijuana is lab tested and that only natural materials go “from seed to sale.”

-As an added plus for marijuana consumers, Lowell Farms employs so-called budtenders who give guidance about the wares served at the weed-driven restaurant.
+As an added plus for marijuana consumers, Lowell Farms employs so-called “budtenders” who give guidance about the wares served at the weed-driven restaurant.
 In addition, guests who get the munchies while on the premises will likely be thankful for the diverse dining options.

 Beyond marijuana-laced treats, other menu items include Scottish salmon salad, chips and guacamole, and jerk lamb chops among their many choices.

-Meanwhile, questions about certain aspects of the restaurant were asked by social media followers who were concerned about everything from whether or not they were better off making reservations for their visit Lowell Farms (they are) and whether or. not they will be allowed to smoke a joint or use a pipe (guests can do either or both).
+Meanwhile, questions about certain aspects of the restaurant were asked by social media followers who were concerned about everything from whether or not they were better off making reservations for their visit Lowell Farms (they are) and whether or not they will be allowed to smoke a joint or use a pipe (guests can do either or both).

 Some Instagram followers simply wanted to comment on the new digs.